 The self-contained CH System is economical for industrial pump applications because it:

 The Kingsbury CH System is integrated, reliable and cost efficient, making it ideal for installation on larger pumps.

 Standard CH and C units are supplied with the option of a half or full flange, a flat or spigot mount, labyrinth end seals or bearing isolators, as well as provisions for temperature detectors, axial and radial vibration probes, and lifting bolts.
 Each housing configuration allows for three standard shaft diameters that can be adapted to accommodate special customer requirements if necessary.
 Please refer to the drawings on pages 12 to 13 for all standardized options.

-Instrumentation taps can be provided for temperature sensing, vibration monitoring, and phase reference monitoring.
+Instrumentation taps are provided for temperature sensing, vibration monitoring, and phase reference monitoring.
 Please see the callouts indicated on the photos for tap options and locations.
 Kingsbury can also provide instrumentation, if requested.